Compatibility of Generalized Noisy Qubit Measurements

-In this work, we show that all qubit observables become jointly measurable at a critical visibility of $1/2$.
-This result has direct implications for related fields of quantum information, in particular, Bell nonlocality \cite{Bell, Brunner_2014} and quantum steering \cite{EPR1935, Wiseman2007, He2013QKD, Bowles2014, SteeringReview2020, Sekatski2023}.
-More precisely, we use the connection between joint measurability and quantum steering \cite{Quintino2014, Roope2014, Uola2015} to show that the two-qubit Werner state \cite{Werner1989}
+In this work, we study the effect of white noise and show that all qubit measurements become jointly measurable at a critical visibility of $1/2$.
+This result has direct implications for related fields of quantum information, in particular, Bell nonlocality \cite{Bell, Brunner_2014} and quantum steering \cite{EPR1935, Wiseman2007, He2013QKD, Bowles2014, Cavalcanti2017, SteeringReview2020, Sekatski2023}.
+More precisely, we use the close connection between joint measurability and quantum steering \cite{Quintino2014, Roope2014, Uola2015} to show that the two-qubit Werner state~\cite{Werner1989}

 cannot demonstrate EPR-steering if $\eta\leq 1/2$.
 Here, $\ket{\Psi^-}=\frac{1}{\sqrt{2}}(\ket{01}-\ket{10})$ denotes the two-qubit singlet state.
-As an implication, we obtain that the same state does not violate any Bell inequality for arbitrary bipartite positive operator-valued measurements (POVM) applied to both sides whenever $\eta\leq 1/2$.
+This also implies that the same state does not violate any Bell inequality for arbitrary positive operator-valued measurements (POVM) applied on both sides whenever $\eta\leq 1/2$.